alexonemore/hsctosql/README.md

 ## The easiest way to compile and run

 1. Download Qt Online Installer from the official website.
-If you can't download Qt due to internet restrictions, use a VPN or switch to a Linux operating system like Manjaro
+If you can't download Qt due to internet restrictions, use a VPN or switch to a Linux operating system like Manjaro and install it from the repositories
 2. Install Qt 5.15.2 or Qt 6.4.1
 3. Download hsctosql source code using git (install git if you don't have it yet)
 	```shell